 Bookkeepers might also have to manually add any transactions that aren’t included in the bank feed.
 The transactions that need to be added will most likely be transactions generated outside of the accounting system, such as cash payments or handwritten checks.
 It could also involve matching deposits as customer payments to help manage accounts receivable or outgoing transactions as payments against vendor bills.

-A/R management can take on a few forms.
-As I mentioned above, the small business staff might be entering their own estimates and/or invoices, and they might be receiving payment against the invoices.
+Accounts receivable management can take on a few forms.
+As mentioned above, the small business staff might be entering their own estimates or invoices, and they might be receiving payment against the invoices.

 However, there’s another option.
 The client uses an industry-specific estimating program to calculate the job, then provides the bookkeeper with the total.
 They then enter the estimates into their QuickBooks Online account and create or progress invoices as the project moves along.

-Creating invoices, sending to customers, providing statements, and assisting in collections is all part of the A/R services we provide for our clients.
-They let us know when they’ve been paid, and we enter that payment in QuickBooks Online, then create a deposit to match what the client takes to the bank.
-Here, when asked “What do bookkeepers do?”, my answer is all of the accounts receivable.
+Creating invoices, sending them to customers, providing statements, and assisting in collections is all part of the A/R services we provide for our clients.
+The customer lets the bookkeeper know when they’ve been paid, we enter that payment in QuickBooks Online, and then we create a deposit to match what the client takes to the bank.

-One of the services that many bookkeepers fail to mention is that, by default, they’re going to serve as a sort of translator between you and your CPA or EA.
-Because bookkeepers have a much more intimate knowledge of your books, it’s sometimes easier to have your bookkeeper contact your tax preparer when you’re about to file your annual return.
-Or double-check to make sure that the estimated tax payment you’re about to send is correct.
-What do bookkeepers do, when we’re talking about your business dream or inner circle?
-They help you make those day-to-day decisions—how much can afford to pay your new employee, for example.
+One of the services that many bookkeepers fail to mention is that, by default, they’re going to serve as a sort of translator between you and your certified public accountant or enrolled agent.
+Because bookkeepers have a much more intimate knowledge of your books, it’s sometimes easier to have your bookkeeper contact your tax preparer when you’re about to file your small business taxes.